 - Strong moral character tempered in the fires of adversity instills hope and reinforces the faith that God’s love is not reserved for the good times alone and that the inevitable times of tribulation will both glorify Him and benefit us.

-So, even if you’re going through a rough patch right now, there are things surrounding us every day to praise God for.
-The painful times will produce things in all of us that make life deeper and richer and that will glorify Him.
-Now . . .
-If you’re having trouble getting your praise time started, you can at least thank God that we weren’t born with dog lips, right?
+So, if we’re going through a rough patch right now, there are still things surrounding us every day to praise God for.
+The painful times will enrich each of us with things that both glorify Him and make life deeper and richer for us.

 “TWEETABLES” ~ Click to tweet and share from the pull quotes below.
 Each one links directly back to this article through Twitter . . .